Liaison Committee guidelines for overseas travel

 - Visits must always be related to an inquiry, within the committee's order of reference, with which it is currently concerned and on which the committee intends to make a report.
 In general a visit should not be made at the beginning of an inquiry but only after preliminary work has been done.

-- Before proposing an overseas visit, committees should always consider whether the information they seek could be obtained by written evidence, by oral evidence given in this country by witnesses from overseas or by video-conferencing.
+- Before proposing an overseas visit, committees should always consider whether the information they seek could be obtained by written evidence, by oral evidence, or by informal online calls.

 Frequency of visits